What is a Soundfield system?

-A Soundfield system, like a FM system, is a wireless system that allows an individual to better identify speech signals over a distance.
+A Soundfield system, like Roger Amplification, is a wireless system that allows an individual to better identify speech signals over a distance.
 The individual speaker wears a transmitter (microphone) which transmits their voice signal to a speaker which amplifies the sound to a room.

 For the best possible learning experience students must be able to clearly hear the teacher in class.
 Unfortunately this is not always possible as factors such as background noise, the distance between the teacher and students and room acoustics can make understanding the teacher difficult, particularly if the student has a diagnosis of APD or a hearing loss.
 The Soundfield system will amplify the teacher’s voice to a comfortable level above the noise in the classroom, making the teacher’s voice accessible to all the children in the class.
 Ambient noise has been shown to decrease when a Soundfield is being used in a class.

-Both the Soundfield system and FM systems have a transmitter unit in which the talker speaks in to.
-However, the variation between the FM system and Soundfield is in the receiver.
-The FM system is an individual unit, in which the talker is amplified directly into a child’s ear; however the Soundfield amplifies the talker’s voice into an entire room via speakers.
+Both the Soundfield system and Roger Amplification have a transmitter unit in which the talker speaks in to.
+However, the variation between Roger Amplification and the Soundfield is in the receiver.
+Roger Amplification is an individual unit, in which the speaker’s voice is amplified directly into a child’s ear, whereas the Soundfield amplifies the speaker’s voice into an entire room via dynamic loudspeakers.

 Please contact us for more information.